Chart Color Schemes

 Amaroo's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Prevalence of common health conditions is low among the general population but higher than the national average among older and at-risk cohorts.
-Private health cover rate is exceptionally high, at approximately 58% of the total population (3,448 people).
-The most common medical conditions are asthma and mental health issues, impacting 8.8% and 8.8% of residents respectively.
-71.2% of residents declare themselves completely clear of medical ailments compared to 76.4% across Australian Capital Territory.
-Amaroo has 10.1% of residents aged 65 and over (601 people), which is higher than the 8.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.
+Approximately 58% of the total population (3,448 people) have private health cover, a rate found to be exceptionally high.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.8% and 8.8% of residents respectively.
+A significant majority, 71.2%, report being completely clear of medical ailments compared to 76.4% across the Australian Capital Territory.
+Amaroo has 10.1% of its population aged 65 and over (601 people), which is higher than the 8.3% figure in the Australian Capital Territory.
+Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health